M1lesBaker/Investigating_Mass_Spectra_of_the_Bc_Meson/README.md

 known as the bisection algorithm to solve these states and the energies that hold them together.

 ## Report and Poster
-As part of my assessment I made both a report and a poster.
+As part of my assessment I made both a final report and a poster.
 You can view each of these by following the links below:

 [Report](https://github.com/M1lesBaker/Investigating_Mass_Spectra_of_the_Bc_Meson/blob/main/Investigating%20the%20Mass%20Spectra%20of%20the%20Bc%20Meson.pdf)